Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

   Assigns a static IPv4 address to the interface, using a standard /24 subnet.
 Devices on the LAN will use this as their IPv4 gateway.

 - `inet6`:
-  Enables IPv6 processing on the interface without assigning a static IPv6 address.
+  Enables IPv6 processing on the LAN interface without assigning a static IPv6 address.
 This line is essential for SLAAC and for receiving Router Advertisements (RAs) from `rad`.
   Without this line, `slaacd` will not run on the interface, and the interface will not receive a dynamic Global Unicast Address (GUA) or an automatic default route.
   With this line present, `slaacd` autoconfigures a GUA when RAs are received.